-The ‘next step’ courses offer students a supportive guide to becoming increasingly independent in their art skills and is a great way to continue after attending the beginners course, or equally a great place to start if you have some foundation in drawing and painting already.
+The ‘introduction’ courses offer students a supportive next-step to becoming increasingly independent in their art skills and is a great way to continue after attending the Beginners course, or equally a great place to start if you have some foundation in drawing and painting already.
 All my other courses are suitable for beginners to intermediate artists and if you are determined and enthusiastic to give drawing and art a go – then there should be nothing to stand in your way.

 I teach at a pace everyone can follow, so you will not be left behind, with lots of 1:1 support and guidance – so browse my website with confidence and pick a course that intrigues you the most.
 Simple.

 What kind of things will I learn?